 The Power Management Unit (PMU) releases the chip-wide reset once the power supplies have stabilized.
-There is no explicit reset pin on the ATM33e Series SoC but the user can use the powerdown (PWD) pin for an equivalent purpose.
+There is no explicit reset pin on the ATM33e Series SoC but the user can use the powerdown (PWD) pin for an equivalent purpose, and when used as a reset pulse, the PWD pulse duration should be 1 ms or longer, and higher than 700 mV during the pulse duration to trigger a reset.
 Many of the internal modules can additionally be reset through a software register write.